Turn the Lights Back On: Background

 Joel stopped making pop music after River of Dreams in 1993, although he continued to receive offers from other artists to collaborate on new material.
 "I've always resisted it.
 I studiously avoided it because songwriting had become painful."
 However, Joel changed his mind when Wexler showed him "Turn the Lights Back On".
 "I could have written these lyrics verbatim.
 I've chewed on these words and I've thought of these words, and I've said these words before.
 It was all kind of falling into place — and who am I to fight that?"
 Joel further added that he gravitated toward the song's chord progression, melody, and time signature, which prompted him to finish the song with Wexler.

 Wexler's wife initiated the encounter between her husband and Joel when she tracked down one of Joel's previous family physicians, who then arranged a meeting between the two songwriters.
 Wexler recalled that they "found these very unique points of commonality in the first 15 minutes of sitting together" and ended up chatting for two hours.
 During their conversation, Wexler asked Joel if he had any unreleased material and offered to help finish some of his songs.
 Joel sent Wexler a CD of unfinished works, and the two spent over a year developing the material.
 Two years after their original meeting, Wexler presented Joel with "Turn the Lights Back On", who agreed to record it.
 "Billy has said in his own words, 'I think it was fate' that we met and that I presented this song a couple of years into our writing process.
 It really does feel like an idea he would have started himself."

 Music videos

 An official lyric video was released on February 1, 2024, to coincide with the single's release.
 Two weeks later, a music video directed by Warren Fu and Freddy Wexler was released.
 The music video features artificial intelligence technology developed by Deep Voodoo, which was used to portray younger versions of Joel performing the song.
-Depictions of Joel from the Piano Man era, The Stranger era, The Bridge era, and Storm Front era were included in the music video.
+Depictions of Joel from The Stranger era, The Bridge era, and River of Dreams era were included in the music video.
 Set in Manhattan's United Palace, the music video begins with Joel flipping a notebook page containing the lyrics for "Famous Last Words", the final track on his River of Dreams album.